 The Patlock French Door Security Lock was the clear winner.
 It can set up on your door in seconds, and it features a well-built design that can withstand tampering.
-More so thanks to the included two tamper-resistant spindles.
+Moreso, thanks to the included two tamper-resistant spindles.

 Using it is simple, and you don't need any keys or codes to lock and unlock it.

-You can take steps to make them safer, yet.
+You can take steps to make French doors safer.
 This ranges from ensuring the glass installed is reliable, checking that the hinges can have access from inside the house.